 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through a credit card issuer partnership.

 A strong credit score is a vital part of your overall financial health.
-But rebuilding a damaged (or non-existent) credit score can feel impossible.
-Don’t despair.
-There are plenty of avenues you can take in order to rehabilitate your credit score and it all begins with identifying your starting point.
+Rebuilding a damaged credit score, however, can feel like an uphill battle at first, but with a little research, time and patience, there are plenty of avenues you can take in order to rehab a flailing credit score.
+It all begins with identifying your starting point.

 - Your debt-to-income ratio is above 50%

 - You have been building up a lot of debt recently